nicotine-plus/nicotine-plus/pynicotine/plugins/README.md

 Until this section is fully documented, see the [core_commands](https://github.com/nicotine-plus/nicotine-plus/tree/HEAD/pynicotine/plugins/core_commands/) plugin for examples on how to add commands to your plugins.

+The current comamnd system was introduced in Nicotine+ 3.3.0.
+The previous command system should no longer be used.

 ### Events and Notifications

-There are two kinds of actions you can hook into:
+There are two kinds of signals you can hook into:

 - Events: gives the plugin the ability to alter things.
 These are time critical, plugins should finish their execution as fast as possible.
 Only use Events if you really have to, because every ms you linger around processing the user will be looking at a frozen Nicotine+.

 - Notifications: gives the plugin the ability to respond to things, without being able to alter them.
 The plugin can take as long as it wants.
-This is the preferred action to hook into.
+This is the preferred signal to hook into.

 ### Other